below-horizon/lnaddress/README.md

 ```
 ## Usage

-Edit config.example file and input your own domain, bech32LNURL (LNURL...) and port you wish to use.
+Edit config.example file and input your own username, bech32LNURL (LNURL...) and port you wish to use.

 Example file has 3 users, you can have as many or few as you like.